SabrineDhaliwal/bjj-client/README.md

 **PROJECT OVERVIEW**

 This was my capstone project to complete my Web Development Diploma at BrainStation.
-This is an ongoing proejct of mine, as it is something I would like to see other users to benefit from, it's just not there, YET.
+This is an ongoing project of mine, as it is something I would like to see other users to benefit from, it's just not there, YET.

 This is a learning tracking app for Brazilian Jiu-Jitsu where users are able to input their learning along with a video of their practice.
 Being able to watch yourself in motion in sports is important as it allows one to narrow in on focus points.

-There was not dataset or API available that I had the information I wanted to build this application, and with that there are opportunities for the community to add to the database to continue to educate other members.
+There wasn't a dataset or API available that I had the information I wanted to build this application, and with that, there are opportunities for the community to add to the database to continue to educate other members.

 **LANDING PAGE**